aarsri/reading-group/Hofmann24/handout.md

   - GCM (analogy) is influenced by seen examples.
 There are more "-ity" derivatives overall for similar adjectives (e.g., “-lative”), but high-frequency neighbors like manipulativeness (1,544 occurrences) bias GCM toward "-ness."
   - GPT-J predicts "-ness" (e.g., *pepulativeness*), aligning with the token-based GCM.
 * Conclusion: GPT-J’s behavior supports analogy-based reasoning, particularly influenced by token frequency, over strict rule application.
  * While analogical generalization seems to be used for cases with high variability, LLMs may also use rules for highly regular patterns, aligning with dual-mechanism theories in morphology.
-To be explored in the following sections...

 [Include Figure 1]

-## Predictions for Seen Words
+### Predictions for Seen Words
+* Four groups of adjectives (see Table 3).
+R- denotes high regularity, while V- denotes high variability.
+* GPT-J’s nominalization predictions for -ity vs. -ness were tested using 48,995 adjectives seen by the model (in Pile).
+* Probability assignments for each suffix were compared against training data statistics.
+Results were obtained averaging over the same 12 prompts.
+* GPT-J’s predictions closely matched the suffix distribution in its training data.
+It consistently preferred the suffix with higher frequency in the training data, even for variable cases.
+* This suggests reliance on analogically reasoning rather than strict rules, though highly regular patterns may still involve some rule-based reasoning.

+[Include Table 3]

-## Frequency Effects and Analogical Pressure
+### Frequency Effects and Analogical Pressure
+* Goal: Analyze the model's preference for attested (seen in training data) vs. unattested (not seen) nominalized forms using log probabilities as a measure of confidence.
+Larger differences indicate higher confidence in the chosen form.
+* Adjectives were grouped into low frequency (up to 10) and high frequency (100 and up) as measured in Pile.
+These groups allowed testing the impact of word frequency on GPT-J’s confidence.
+* Question: "We have already seen that the most regular outcomes can be generated by analogy, but could they instead be generated by rule?"

 ## Human Use of Word Types Versus Tokens